 There are also a sufficient number of pit toilets scattered around the campground.
 Remember to take hand sanitizer and maybe some extra toilet paper on a busy weekend.

-Airbnb is also very popular in this area.
-I haven’t stayed in one here but I have several saved in my Airbnb favorites lists.
+Because of the remoteness, Airbnb is also very popular in this area.
+I haven’t stayed in one here but I’ve had several Airbnb favorites saved in a list for a while now.

 Joshua Tree is roughly the size of the state of Rhode Island, so there’s plenty to do.
-If you only have a day, you can still accomplish a lot.
+If your time is limited, you can still accomplish a lot.
 Here’s some things you shouldn’t miss.

 Hidden Valley Natural Trail

-Hidden Valley is a one mile loop hike.
+Hidden Valley is a one mile loop hike off of Park Boulevard.
 It’s listed as an easy hike but there are several steps that take you up and then lead you back down into the “valley”.
 This area was once used as a cattle rustler’s hideout.
 Once you see it, you’ll understand why.
 Surrounded by boulders and massive rocks, it feels like a secret hideaway.

-Southerner Says: when I visit a park, I always look for the best picnic spots.
+Southerner Says: when I visit national parks, I always look for the best picnic spots.
 Hidden Valley Trail has an entire picnic area complete with shady tables and barbecue grills, perfect for lunch.

 Keys View was one of my favorite vistas in the park because you could see so much.
 From an altitude of over 5k ft, you get a look at the entire Coachella Valley, the Salton Sea and even Mexico.
 Of course, all this depends on how clear it is.
 We were able to see the Salton Sea with our eyes but weren’t able to get a photo of it.
 It’s a nice paved walkway with interpretative info suitable for wheelchairs.
 There are some viewpoint decks and benches for resting and it would make a great place for a picnic.